backdrop/backdrop-issues/procedures/issue-template--release--minor.md

 - [ ] If this is the Jan 15 release, ensure that the end year in the "All Backdrop code is Copyright..." section towards the bottom of the README.md file has been updated to reflect the new/current year.
 - [ ] Merge minor release commits (assign to quicksketch / serundeputy / herbdool / bwpanda)
-- [ ] Move all unfinished issues to the next bug-fix release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Move all unfinished issues to the next bug-fix release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
 - [ ] Review all closed issues in milestone: (assign to klonos / jenlampton / stpaultim )
   * Issue titles should include a complete, but very brief summary of the problem.
   * Issue titles sould be in complete sentences, ending with a period.
   * Bug issue titles should start with `Fix` or `Fixed`,
   * New fearure issue titles should start with `Add` or `Added`.
   * Each issue should have accurate labels, especially the "type - " labels.
-- [ ] Close the milestone (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Close the milestone (assign to quicksketch / herbdool / bwpanda)
-- [ ] Draft Release notes (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Draft Release notes (assign to jenlampton / herbdool / quicksketch)
   - [ ] Copy Preview release release notes, update as follows
     - [ ] Include a short, descriptive summary of the release, for example:
       * The Backdrop community is proud to release version 1.xx of Backdrop CMS, following our 4-month release cycle.
     - [ ] Include a section heading `**Notes for updating**`
       - [ ] Note if any changes were made to files outside the `core` directory, for example:
-        * No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
-Updating customized versions of those files is not necessary.
+        * ``- No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
+Updating customized versions of those files is not necessary.``
         * See [this example](https://github.com/backdrop/backdrop/releases/tag/1.18.0) for updates to `.htaccess`
         * See [this example](https://github.com/backdrop/backdrop/releases/tag/1.16.0) or [this example](https://github.com/backdrop/backdrop/releases/tag/1.14.0) for updates to `settings.php`
       - [ ] Note if updates (update.php) needs to be run, for example: